-IATI Theater and Dramatic Adventure Theatre Present A GIRL WITHOUT WINGS, Now thru 10/27
+IATI Theater and Dramatic Adventure Theatre to Present A GIRL WITHOUT WINGS, 10/4-27

 Basing his play on a popular myth with many forms, Williamson chose to focus his plot on the complex character of the condor--a lonely, insecure messenger who carries humans' prayers aloft to the gods.
 This demigod courts the shepherd girl, Chaska, not as a giant vulture but as a human boy who would convert her into his mate and fly away with her for eternal life in his aerie.
 The villagers' simultaneous attraction to him and revulsion to a bird that "eats dead things" symbolizes life and transformation via rebirth.
 The girl, who would rise above her mean, impoverished existence, is torn between her loyalty to her family, the infatuation of first love and the mystery of a life in the skies.
 Her quest to redefine herself in the face of her community's expectations lies at the heart of the play.